GautamRonanki/ctrlAI/README.md

 **IAM for AI Agents**

-A Slack bot and admin dashboard that governs Gmail, Drive, Calendar, and GitHub agents with Auth0 Token Vault, CIBA human approval, audit trails, and inter-agent permission controls.
+Identity and permission control plane for AI agents, demonstrated through a Slack bot and admin dashboard that governs Gmail, Drive, Calendar, and GitHub agents with Auth0 Token Vault, CIBA human approval, audit trails, and inter-agent permission controls.

 Built for the [Authorized to Act](https://authorizedtoact.devpost.com/) hackathon.